bublehq/sdks/README.md

 }
 ```

-The Dart SDK also reads `BUBLE_API_KEY` and `BUBLE_BASE_URL` from the environment when omitted on Dart IO platforms.
+The Flutter SDK is implemented as a pure Dart package, so it can be used from Flutter apps, Dart CLI tools, and server-side Dart without platform plugin setup.
+It also reads `BUBLE_API_KEY` and `BUBLE_BASE_URL` from the environment when omitted on Dart IO platforms.
 For production Flutter apps, keep API keys on your server and call Buble through your own backend.

 ### Java